avril0213/RebuildWheel/README.md

 # RebuildWheel
-Rebuild implementation of interesting algorithms, for deeper understanding and toy play:)
+Rebuild and play with interesting algorithms, for deeper understanding and study :)

+## MiniFlow
+A simple implementation of computational graph and automatic differenciation.